 3. Top Soil

 Quick review: Top soil is the very top layer of the earths soil.
+You can use the calculate how much topsoil you need here.
 It is the densest portion of organic matter and microorganisms out of all soil.
 It is also where most of the biological activity occurs.
 Without top soil, we cannot grow food.

 This is perhaps the most critical of the three resources mentioned here.
 Top soil is being reduced 17 times faster than nature can replace it.
 When cows poop on land, and grass is being cut, by cows, in the correct way, top soil is actually produced not diminished.